Post-postmodernism: Modernism and postmodernism

 Around 1900 modernism became the dominant cultural force in the intellectual circles of Western culture well into the mid-twentieth century.
 Like all eras, modernism encompasses many competing individual directions and is impossible to define as a discrete unity or totality.
 However, its chief general characteristics are often thought to include an emphasis on "radical aesthetics, technical experimentation, spatial or rhythmic, rather than chronological form, [and] self-conscious reflexiveness" as well as the search for authenticity in human relations, abstraction in art, and utopian striving.
 These characteristics are normally lacking in postmodernism or are treated as objects of irony.
+Sincere connection with an audience, and in the case of the Brooklyn Immersionists, deep connection with the environment, are hallmarks of post-postmodern strategies of creation.

+A Zoacode projection by Ebon Fisher, "Equalize Seduction,” is immersed in an event at MoMA-PS1 in 2000.
+A nurturing interaction with the environment is a feature of many post-postmodern art forms.
+Event curated by Robert Elmes.

 Postmodernism arose after World War II as a reaction to the perceived failings of modernism, whose radical artistic projects had come to be associated with totalitarianism or had been assimilated into mainstream culture.
 The basic features of what is now called postmodernism can be found as early as the 1940s, most notably in the work of Jorge Luis Borges.
 However, most scholars today would agree that postmodernism began to compete with modernism in the late 1950s and gained ascendancy over it in the 1960s.
 Since then, postmodernism has been a dominant, though not undisputed, force in art, literature, film, music, drama, architecture, history, and continental philosophy.
 Salient features of postmodernism are normally thought to include the ironic play with styles, citations and narrative levels, a metaphysical skepticism or nihilism towards a "grand narrative" of Western culture, a preference for the virtual at the expense of the real (or more accurately, a fundamental questioning of what "the real" constitutes) and a "waning of affect" on the part of the subject, who is caught up in the free interplay of virtual, endlessly reproducible signs inducing a state of consciousness similar to schizophrenia.

 Since the late 1990s, there has been a small but growing feeling both in popular culture and in academia that postmodernism "has gone out of fashion."
 There have been attempts to formulate alternatives to postmodernism, and one of them, Immersionism has entered a number of art history books, but none of the proposed designations has yet become part of mainstream usage.

 The post-postmodern era

 Consensus on what constitutes an era can not be easily achieved while that era is still in its early stages.
 However, a common theme of current attempts to define post-postmodernism is emerging as one where dialogue, environmental engagement, sincerity, trust and faith can work to transcend postmodern irony.
-The following definitions, which vary widely in depth, focus, and scope, are listed in the chronological order of their appearance.
+The following definitions, which vary widely in depth, focus, and scope, are listed in the order of their appearance.